Muisca: The Spanish conquest

 The conquest of the Muisca began with Gonzalo Jiménez de Quesada's 1536 expedition up the Magdalena River into the Colombian highlands.
 There his men encountered the thriving expanse of rich villages spread across a lush plateau.
 The conquistadors proceeded to loot the Muisca's temples and capture their leaders, holding them for ransom to extract their whereabouts of their gold.

 Rivalries between the zaque and the zipa were taken advantage of by the Spaniards as they conquered the heart of what would be Colombia.
 The presence of the Spaniards gave hope to both sovereigns that, were they to make one Confederation, they could prevail in a war against the Spaniards.
-But the Spaniards prevailed.
+However, the Spaniards prevailed.
 The reaction of the chief leaders and the people did little to change the destiny of the Confederations.
-The Spanish executed the last Muisca sovereigns, Sagipa and Aquiminzaque, in 1539 and 1540 respectively.
+The Spanish executed the last Muisca sovereigns, Sagipa and Aquiminzaque, in 1539 and 1540, respectively.

 In 1539, two other expeditions converged on the territory of the Muisca, led by Sebastián de Belalcázar and Nicolás de Federman, who were also searching for lands rich in gold.
 Despite Jiménez's early arrival, each tried to lay claim to the region.
 The three leaders traveled back to Spain together to have the dispute adjudicated in court.

-In 1542 Gonzalo Suárez Rendón finally put down the last resistance.
+In 1542, Gonzalo Suárez Rendón finally put down the last resistance.
 The territories of the Confederations were distributed as encomiendas among the soldiers of Belalcazar, Federmann, and Jiménez De Quesada.
 Later the Spanish Crown would elect Jiménez as the mayor of Bogotá, with the title adelantado de los cabildos de Santa Fe y Tunja.
 Bogotá would later become the capital of the Spaniard's New Kingdom of Granada.